mssola/terraform/README.md

 By default all the VMs provisioned by terraform are going to be named in the same way (eg: `kube-master`, `etcd1`, `etcd2`,...).
-This makes impossible for multiple people to deploy a kubernetes cluster on the same cloud.
+This makes impossible for multiple people to deploy a Kubernetes cluster on the same cloud.

 This can be solved by setting the `cluster_prefix` variable to something like `flavio-`.